vrhoward/iglm-overview/README.md

 &nbsp;

 While some plots demonstrate reasonable matches in the results for sequence adherence to species conditioning tags, there are notable discrepancies for certain species.
 For example, sequences conditioned on the [HUMAN] species tag and the [RAT] species tag generate nearly 100% alpaca sequences, unlike the results seen in the paper.

+Further, some of the paper results display error.
+The [RAT] species tag, for example, is unable to produce rat sequences.

 **Figure 2d:** Adherence of generated sequences to chain conditioning tags.
 Left plot shows the percentage of heavy-chain-conditioned sequences classified as heavy chains, for each species conditioning tag.
 The remaining plots show the percentage of light-chain-conditioned sequences, further divided by whether initial residues were characteristic of lambda or kappa chains, classified as lambda or kappa chains.